 Adjust oven rack to center position and heat to 325.
 Mix graham cracker crumbs and sugar together.
 Add butter, and stir until well blended.
 Put the mixture into a 9 inch pie plate.
 Press crumbs evenly on bottom and up sides of the plate.
 Refrigerate crumbs for 20 minutes.
 Bake until lightly browned and fragrant, about 15 minutes.
 Transfer to a wire rack and let cool slightly.

-Pour blood orange mixture into the warm crust, and bake until center is set but still wiggly when jiggled, 14-17 minutes.
+Pour blood orange mixture into the warm crust, and bake until center is set and firm, but has the just slightest jiggle, 16 to 20 minutes (please read above note about baking time).
 Return pie to wire rack and let cool.
 Refrigerate until well chilled, at least 3 hours.

 whipped cream